AHeroicLlama/Mappalachia/User_Guides/First_map.md

 ### Building the map
 In the search results list, select the row(s) of the items you wish to map, and select 'Add to Map'.<br/>
 The selected items should now be listed in the 'Items to plot' list.
 You may conduct an additional search and add more items if you wish.<br/>
-If you are happy with the items, press the 'Update Map' button, or go to Map > Plot.
+If you are happy with the items, press the 'Update Map' button.
 Mappalachia will then collect the coordinates for every instance of your selected items and plot them with icons on the map.
 When finished the map on the right hand side will update with your plots, and will display a legend on the left hand side of the image.<br/>

 ### Previewing and sharing the map
 You can pan and zoom this map preview by left-clicking and dragging, or using the scroll wheel respectively (or equivalent touch gestures).<br/>